cbcrg/tcoffee/docs/tcoffee_manual.rst

 Evaluating Clustering capacities
 --------------------------------
-If you want to check the capacity of an algorithm to bring related sequences within mono-phyletic groups, you should name your sequences according to the group they belong to (XXXX_1, YYYYY_1, ZZZZ_2, KKKK_2, for members of _1 and _2, etc) and use the following evaluation procedure.
+If you want to check the capacity of an algorithm to bring related sequences within monophyletic groups, you should name your sequences according to the group they belong to (XXXX_1 for members of group 1; YYYY_2, for members of group 2; etc...) and use the following evaluation procedure.
 The output will be the number of monophyletic groups containing sequences belonging to the same group.
 The tree can be precomputed (command 1) or it can be computed on the fly (command 2).

 ::